 This error happens because the upgrade process was interrupted.
 This could be the result of anything but the baseline is that the PC was accidentally restarted your PC or somebody signed out of your PC.
 We offer the following suggestions.

 Log-in to your account again, and restart the Windows Upgrade Process.
 Make sure that you have a decent internet connection in place.

-2] PC is plugged in, or Battery is full
+2] Ensure that PC is plugged in, or Battery is full

 Since the upgrade process was interrupted, the chances are that it could cause more problems.
-So if these two doesn’t work, follow the steps below.
+So if these two don’t work, follow the steps below.

 3] Run Windows Update Troubleshooter

-Run this inbuilt Windows Update Troubleshooter to fix most common Update problems on Windows 10.
+Run this inbuilt Windows Update Troubleshooter to fix the most common Update problems on Windows 11/10.

 4] Check SoftwareDistribution folder